pawwaso/GJ_poc/README.md

 2. accept properly formatted messages from simulated producer
 3. apply ksqlDB stream processing
 4. sink topics into mssql
-5. provide platfrom for key based pull queries.
+5. provide platform for key based pull queries.
 Via REST exposed in ksqlDB.

 Project leverages newest version of confluent server.
-However, as broker side schema validation is supposed to be demostrated within this PoC, and it requires `confluent-server`image (`ver 7.1.1`), this setup does not make use of KRaft, hence zookeeper is stil deployed.
+However, as broker side schema validation is supposed to be demonstrated within this PoC, and it requires `confluent-server`image (`ver 7.1.1`), this setup does not make use of KRaft, hence zookeeper is still deployed.

 # Documentation
 ## Content